demcnamee/jest-playground/README.md

 So here's what you need to do -

-In the package.json add the following into the scripts section:
+Add the following in the `scripts` section of the project's `package.json` -

 ```package.json
     "e2e-all" "run-p -r e2e-start e2e"